valebonato/DYNQUAL/README.md

-# PCR-GLOBWB version 2
+# DYNQUAL
-This repository contains all the information to install and simulate the hydrological model PCR-GLOBWB.
+This repository contains all the information to install and simulate the model DYNQUAL